Wedding Photography 101: How to Choose the Right Photographer

 2. Set Your Priorities

-Before diving into the search, clarify what’s most important to you when it comes to wedding photography.
-Ask yourself questions like:
+Before diving into the search, clarify what’s most important to you.
+Ask yourself:

-Do I prefer candid shots or posed portraits?
+Do I prefer candid, unposed shots or directed portraits?

-Am I drawn to a specific photography style (e.g., documentary, fine art, traditional)?
+Am I drawn to a specific style (e.g., Documentary, Fine Art)?

-Is my budget flexible for a photographer whose work I love?
+Is my budget realistic for the quality I want?

 3. Meet in Person or Virtually